-The development of costs for the transition is depicted in Figure 15.
-The levelised cost of electricity (LCOE) is significantly reduced from 90 \in /MWh to 56.5 \in /MWh in 2050, while the highest share originates from capital expenditures.
+The development of costs over the transition is depicted in Figure 15.
+The levelised cost of electricity (LCOE) is significantly reduced from $90 \notin$ /MWh to $56.5 \notin$ /MWh in 2050, while the highest share originates from capital expenditures.
 The total annual system costs remain stable over the transition, starting from 82 b€ in 2020, reaching a maximum of 92.5 b€ in 2030 and finally declining to 81.6 b€ in 2050, with capital expenditures being responsible for the largest share.